SiliconLabs/wiseconnect/examples/snippets/wlan/wifi6_twt_use_case_demo/readme.md

 The M4 processor is set in sleep mode.
 The M4 processor can be woken in several ways as mentioned below:

 - ALARM timer-based - In this method, an ALARM timer runs and wakes the M4 processor periodically.
-  - We can enable the ALARM timer-wakeup by setting the macros "SL_ENABLE_CALENDAR_WAKEUP_SOURCE" and "ENABLE_ALARM" to '1'.
+  - You can enable the ALARM timer-wakeup by setting the macros "SL_ENABLE_CALENDAR_WAKEUP_SOURCE" and "ENABLE_ALARM" to '1'.
-  - We can configure the periodic alarm time by setting the macro "ALARM_TIME_MSEC" to a specific value.
+  - You can configure the periodic alarm time by setting the macro "ALARM_TIME_MSEC" to a specific value.
 - Button press-based (GPIO) - In this method, the M4 processor wakes up upon pressing a button (BTN0).
-  - We can enable the Button press-based wakeup by setting the macro "ENABLE_NPSS_GPIO_2" to '1'.
+  - You can enable the Button press-based wakeup by setting the macro "ENABLE_NPSS_GPIO_2" to '1'.
 - Wireless-based - When an RX packet is to be received by the NWP, the M4 processor is woken up.

 ### Tickless Mode